nextdns/nextdns/README.md

   -report-client-info
     	Embed clients information with queries.
   -timeout duration
-    	Maximum duration allowed for a request before failing (default 5s)
+    	Maximum duration allowed for a request before failing. (default 5s)
 ```

 Once installed, the `activate` sub-command can be used to configure the target